creationix/node-persistence/README.markdown

  - **MongoDB** - A scalable, high-performance, open source, schema-free, document-oriented database.
 This driver also implements the wire protocol in JavaScript and communicated with the server over TCP.
  - **JSON-DB** - A homegrown system schema-free, document-oriented database that uses simple flat files containing JSON objects.
 This has no requirements at all except node and a filesystem.
 Performance is to be determined once it's implemented fully.

 So far Sqlite3 driver is done, but returns all columns as text.
-The PostgreSQL is partially done.
+The PostgreSQL is also done and needing some field testing.
 The other two are still in the research/implementation stage.

 Each backend follows the same interface.
 This means that new backends can be developed by independent parties and used.